Detailed Guide forManagement Analysts in San Diego County

 Management Analysts frequently work more than 40 hours a week, especially when working to meet project deadlines.
 They usually work in clean, well-lit offices and may split their time between their office and the client’s site, which requires frequent travel.
 When working at a client's site, Analysts may be required to observe production processes, in which case, they must follow safety procedures when around dirt, noise, machinery, and pollutants.
 Meeting client demands on a tight schedule can be stressful.
 Self-employed consultants can set their own hours and work at home, but their income is based solely on their ability to build and maintain a client base.

 Management Analysts who work in the public sector may join a government union, such as the Service Employees International Union.
 Professional associations for this occupation include the Association of Management Consulting Firms and the Institute of Management Consultants USA, Inc.

 The job of Management Analyst will appeal to those who enjoy working with ideas, searching for facts, and figuring out problems.
 Results-oriented individuals who enjoy working with people and like making their own decisions should enjoy this type of job.

 Salaries for Management Analysts vary widely by years of experience and education, geographic location, sector of expertise, and size of employer.
 Some may also receive bonuses for outstanding work.
 About one quarter of Management Analysts are self-employed and work on a contract basis.

-The median wage in 2016 for Management Analysts in California is $85,644 annually, or $41.18 hourly.
-The median wage for Management Analysts in San Diego County is $84,293 annually, or $40.52 hourly.
+The median wage in 2016 for Management Analysts in California was $85,644 annually, or $41.18 hourly.
+The median wage for Management Analysts in San Diego County was $84,293 annually, or $40.52 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most employers offer benefit packages that include health and life insurance, vacation and sick leave, and retirement plans.
 Some may also offer profit sharing plans.
 Self-employed management consultants can demand high fees, but need to provide for their own health insurance and retirement.